Contentful alternatives in 2026: A guide for enterprise teams

 GraphQL has hard limits

-Contentful’s GraphQL API is read-only which teams can query content but cannot create, update, or delete it via GraphQL, which means any write operation has to go through the REST API instead.
+Contentful’s GraphQL API is read-only.
+Teams can query content but cannot create, update, or delete it via GraphQL, which means any write operation has to go through the REST API instead.

 Requests are also capped at 8KB.
-G2 reviewers flag the combination of complex data modelling and GraphQL API constraints as a recurring friction point, with five separate reviews citing it as a factor that slows developer adoption.
-For teams running GraphQL-native architectures, this is a hard limit baked into the platform’s design.
+G2 reviewers flag the combination of complex data modeling and GraphQL API constraints as a recurring friction point that slows developer adoption.
+This is a hard limit baked into the platform’s design.

 Exit costs are higher than teams expect

-Contentful stores Rich Text as a proprietary JSON abstract syntax tree as it cannot be parsed by generic tools and no off-the-shelf library handles the transformation end-to-end.
-Every migration requires a custom converter.
-The longer a team has run on Contentful, the higher that exit cost grows.
+Contentful stores Rich Text as a proprietary format that cannot be parsed by generic tools and no off-the-shelf library handles the transformation end-to-end.
+Every migration requires a custom converter, and preserving SEO equity through the transition adds another layer.

 How each Contentful alternative stacks up